If you need to report a problem within the New Forest district to us or one of our partners, you can find information below about who to contact.

 Covid-secure guidance is available on the government's website.

-20 of our 23 toilet blocks are open with additional measures in place (such as extra cleaning and guidance on social distancing).
+Most of our toilet blocks are open with additional measures in place (such as extra cleaning and guidance on social distancing).

 At cubical buildings a rotational opening system will be in place as part of the cleaning program.
 All buildings will be locked at night.